dolphindb/Tutorials_EN/ACL_and_Security.md

-# DolphinDB User Access Control and Security
+# DolphinDB Database User Access Control and Security

 Main functionalities:
 * Can conveniently grant/deny access privileges to groups of users